Divide-By-0/mac-dev-setup/README.md

 # Other
 Staples Wrist Rest
 Add [this block list for Twitter ads](https://raw.githubusercontent.com/robonxt/CleanYourTwitter/master/CleanYourTwitter.txt) to your Chrome uBlock origin

+### Force high quality audio on bluetooth headphones
+This doesn't seem to work anymore.
+At one point, these might have kept the audio high quality when a mic was connected: https://gist.github.com/dvf/3771e58085568559c429d05ccc339219

 # Deprecated
 https://bahoom.com/hyperswitch